5 Morning Stretches for a Stress-Free Life

 If you’re like most people, you probably wake up most mornings a little groggy with at least some amount of muscle stiffness.
 In addition, there may be a million annoying thoughts racing through your head… and possibly even some back pain to boot!

 There is another solution to the early morning blues.
-Starting the day with a 5 to 10-minute stretch and a little time to calm the mind with meditation, can help reduce scrambled thoughts and aching bodies.
+Starting the day by gently stretching for 5 to 10 minutes and taking a little time to calm the mind with meditation can help reduce scrambled thoughts and aching bodies.

 The 9-Minute Morning Stretch